autowarefoundation/autoware.universe/planning/behavior_velocity_planner/dynamic-obstacle-stop-design.md

 ##### Detect collision with dynamic obstacles

+Along the ego vehicle path, determine the points where collision detection is to be performed for each `detection_span`.

-To detect collision with obstacles, we calculate the travel time to the forward path points from the predicted path.
+The travel times to the each points are calculated from [the expected target velocity](#Calculate the expected target velocity for ego vehicle).
-Then, create the polygon of vehicle shape on each path point, and detect collision for each polygon.
-Interval of polygon creation is specified by the parameter of `detection_span`.
-We use this parameter to reduce calculation time.

 ![brief](./docs/dynamic_obstacle_stop/create_polygon_on_path_point.svg)

-For each created polygon, obstacle collision possibility is calculated.
+For the each points, collision detection is performed using the footprint polygon of the ego vehicle and the polygon of the predicted location of the obstacles.
-The obstacles is described as rectangle or polygon that has range from min velocity to max velocity.
+The predicted location of the obstacles is described as rectangle or polygon that has the range calculated by min velocity, max velocity and the ego vehicle's travel time to the point.
-For Points, the obstacle is defined as a small cylinder object.
+If the input type of the dynamic obstacle is `Points`, the obstacle shape is defined as a small cylinder.

 ![brief](./docs/dynamic_obstacle_stop/collision_detection_for_shape.svg)